Despite the original series having come to an end seven years ago in 2019, the Game of Thrones universe has never felt more busy.

 Why did HBO choose this era of Westerosi history to adapt?

-Alongside writing five novels in the main A Song of Ice and Fire series, George RR Martin has also authored several prequel novellas and expanded Westeros stories, as well as several companion works and reference books, including The World of Ice & Fire, Fire & Blood, and The Rise of the Dragon.
+Alongside writing five novels in the main A Song of Ice and Fire series, George RR Martin has also authored numerous prequel novellas and companion works, including The World of Ice & Fire, Fire & Blood and The Rise of the Dragon.

-With roughly 12,000 years of detailed Westerosi history and lore to choose from, HBO certainly had plenty of material for future stories following the wild success of Game of Thrones.
+With roughly 12,000 years of detailed Westerosi history to draw from, HBO had no shortage of potential stories following the global success of Game of Thrones.

-They’re also among George RR Martin’s personal favourites.
-The author has previously written that he had "loved" what he'd seen so far, adding that stars Claffey and Ansell were "just incredible" as Dunk and Egg.
+They’re also among George RR Martin’s personal favourite characters.
+The author has said he has "loved" what he’s seen so far, praising Claffey and Ansell as “just incredible” in the roles.

-A Knight of the Seven Kingdoms will be begin on 19 January on Sky and NOW.
+A Knight of the Seven Kingdoms airs weekly on Sky and NOW.
 House of the Dragon seasons 1 and 2 are available to stream on Sky and NOW – find out more about how to sign up for Sky TV.

 Ad